Coperh/SynthesisProject/README.md

 # SynthesisProject

-A project to create a physical modeling synthesiser using the Juce audio library for C++.
+A project to create a virtual uilleann pipes using the Juce audio library for C++.